yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 "By using Azure, we can build out resiliency for all aspects of our environment.
 It allows for infrastructure, networking, web applications, AD, and other items to be redundant and highly available.
 With some planning and deployment of resilient resources, I envision our LOB apps and websites will no longer be impacted by outages."

----Lewis Franklin, head of infrastructure and enterprise operations, Litware
+---Lewis Franklin, head of infrastructure and enterprise operations, Contoso